Zoxc/crusader/UNDERSTANDING.md

 * Hovering over a chart shows crosshairs that give the throughput or latency of that point in the chart.
-  In the screen shot above, the download and upload latency are about 160 msec.
+  In the screen shot above, the Down latency peaks around 250 msec.
 * Hovering over, or clicking the ⓘ symbol opens a window that gives a summary of the statistics.
   See the description below for more definitions of the values.
 * Clicking a legend ("color") in the charts shows/hides that chart.
-  In the screen shot above, the Latency's "Down" legend has been clicked, hiding the Down chart, and showing only the Up and Round-trip values.
+  In the screen shot above, the Latency's "Round-trip" legend has been clicked, hiding the round-trip chart, and showing only the Up and Down values.
-* Crusader shows that latency increases dramatically both for the download and upload portions of the test.
-  During download and upload, it's about 160 msec;
-  during the bidirectional portion of the test, it peaks at over 600 msec.

 ## Numerical Summary Windows